Skip to main content

 Practical savings to expect from a winter move:

-• Rental rates $100-200 lower monthly during winter leases
+• Lower monthly rent on winter leases

-• Moving company discounts averaging 25% off peak summer pricing
+• Moving-company discounts off peak summer pricing

-• Utility deposit waivers saving $200-400 in upfront costs
+• Utility deposit waivers worth a few hundred dollars upfront

 • Less competition for the best rental properties

-And here’s a bonus most people miss: home purchase prices tend to soften in winter too.
+And a bonus most people miss: home purchase prices tend to soften in winter too.
 Sellers who list in December and January are often more motivated, which means better negotiating power for you.
 I’ve closed some of my clients’ best deals between Thanksgiving and Valentine’s Day.

 How Do Lifestyle and Entertainment Costs Compare?

-This is where the urban versus suburban debate gets real.
+This is where the urban-versus-suburban debate gets real.
 Your entertainment budget can swing wildly depending on whether you’re grabbing dinner in Uptown Dallas or Legacy West in Plano.

 Budget realities to keep in mind: